 Having an IEP does not immediately identify a student as needing Tier 3 intervention.

 Students with IEPs can access core instruction and tiered-level resources based on their level of need within a content area, social-emotional capacity, or behavioral need.
-Based on the student’s data, the Tier 3 intervention may or may not directly support an IEP goal.
+SPED staff oversee specialized interventions for the students.
+Based on the student’s IEP, Tier 3 interventions may or may not directly support an IEP goal.

 An IEP does not immediately qualify a student for Tier 3, nor is Tier 3 reserved only for students with IEPs.
 Instead, Tier 3 is provided to any student who needs this level of intensive instruction.
 This includes students who do not have an IEP.